akhealth/RFP-IES-Milestone2/00_IES_MILESTONE2_RFP.md

 challenges, strategies, and their plan/approach.
 The state may request additional information prior to interviews.
-The PEC will score each interview individually using the 1, 5, 10 scoring method described in Section 5.03, and may have a group discussion prior to finalizing scores.
+The PEC will score each interview individually using the 1, 5, 10 scoring method described in [Sec.
+5.03 Scoring Method and Calculation](#sec-503-scoring-method-and-calculation), and may have a group discussion prior to finalizing scores.

 ## Sec.
 5.11 Cost Reasonableness